The minor in music theory must include:

 Sat, Sep 9, 2023 Fri, Aug 25, 2023

 Sat, Jan 27, 2024 Fri, Jan 12, 2024

-View the IUB Calendars page for current official calendars and the tentative nine-year calendar.
+*Dates are tentative.
+View the IUB Official Academic Calendar for official and tentative nine-year calendars.